tearust/tapp-tutor/VMH.md

+## VMH - Virtual Messaging Hub

-Virture Messaging Hub.
-This is a UDS (Unix Domain Socket) channel between enclave and outside parent instance.
+The VMH is a UDS (Unix Domain Socket) channel between the enclave and the outside parent instance.
 This is the only allowed information exchange tunnel.

-According to the enclave security rule, all the secret related information will need to be encrypted before sending out of enclave.
+According to the enclave security rule, all information that should be kept secret will need to be encrypted before being sent out of the enclave.

-When sending message via VMH, a destination component name is specified.
-So that the cooresponding component will receive such message while other components won't.
+When sending message via the VMH, a destination component name is specified so that the corresponding component will receive the messages while other components won't.